AbhijeetKrishnan/abhijeetkrishnan.github.io/_posts/2021-02-03-policy-distillation.md

     $$

-For multi-task policy distillation, the paper recommends using single-task networks trained separately on each task, and generating a combined dataset which the student model learns from.
-The authors experiment with KL and NLL loss functions and also compare the performance of a multi-agent distillation agent with a multi-agent DQN agent (i.e. a DQN agent trained using the same combined dataset).
+For multi-task policy distillation, the paper recommends using single-task networks trained separately on each task and generating a combined dataset which the student model learns from.
+The authors experiment with KL and NLL loss functions and also compare the performance of a multi-agent distillation agent with a multi-agent DQN agent (i.e., a DQN agent trained using the same combined dataset).

 ## Experimental Setup

-The authors use a number of games from the Atari benchmarks, selecting games along the spectrum for which SOTA methods perform compared to human benchmarks i.e. games where they achieve superhuman performance (e.g. Breakout, Space Invaders) to games where they achieve below-human performance (e.g. Q*bert, Ms. Pacman).
+The authors use a number of games from the Atari benchmarks, selecting games along the spectrum for which SOTA methods perform compared to human benchmarks i.e., games where they achieve superhuman performance (e.g., Breakout, Space Invaders) to games where they achieve below-human performance (e.g., Q*bert, Ms. Pacman).

 To avoid issues of memorization of starting states, the authors used starting states generated from expert-human play.